 Fair Credit Billing Act

-- If reported within 60 days, maximum liability for the unauthorized use of the credit card is $50
+- If reported within 60 days, the maximum liability for the unauthorized use of the credit card is $50

 - If reported before fraudulent use, cannot be held responsible for any unauthorized charges